COPtoLON/KB/Career/Resume.md

 - Developed a trading algorithm in Pinescript to indicate and initiate trades based on a few predefined trade signals
 - Developed a website in HTML for an acquaintance looking to expand his hobby photography.
 - Developed various smaller Excel workbook projects with added VBA/VBScript features

+**Note: In this role, I believe I can confidently say I have had experience with:** \
+Excel, VBA, VBScript, HTML, CSS, JavaScriptBatch, powershell, python, webscraping and pinescript

 ### TRAIN STATION SERVICE EMPLOYEE
 **May 2024 – January 2025**\